 We perform 3 concerts during the year, usually in May, October and December, featuring a wide range of choral music.
 The May and October concerts are generally accompanied by orchestra and the December concert (Christmas music and carols) by a brass ensemble.
 Our usual concert venue is at St Barnabas Church, Sea Road, Bexhill, TN40 1JG.
 We sometimes also perform concerts at the De La Warr Pavilion, Bexhill.

-Membership subscriptions will be £100 per year from September 2020, and can be paid as one annual subscription or in two instalments.
+Membership subscriptions are £106 per year from September 2021, and can be paid as one annual subscription or in two instalments.
 New members joining part way through a financial year will pay pro rata.